ppratibha21/simpleConfigManagerTool/README.md

 # SimpleConfigManager

 SimpleConfigManager is a rudimentary configuration management tool designed to configure servers for the production service of a simple PHP web application.
 This tool abstracts file content and metadata management, Debian package installation and removal, and service management.
 It is idempotent and safe to apply configurations multiple times.
+This tool configures the servers via SSH, which eliminates the need to copy the code base to the servers.

 ## Features